dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 module.exports = config;
 ```

-> **Note:** Just simply re-iterating.
+> **Note:** Just simply reiterating.
 Multiple entry points can be specified in a Webpack config file.

 ### Output